The Urban Design Program at The University of Texas at Austin offers three degree programs:

 M Arch II [Urban Design]

 Intended for students with an accredited B.Arch. degree wishing to enhance their qualifications, this post-professional “M.Arch.
 II” degree is an accelerated studio-based and design-focused graduate program designed to prepare students for research, practice, or teaching in the area of urban design.
 It requires 36 credit-hours in total.
-See more information about the curriculum and admissions.
+See more information about admissions.

 MSCRP + MSUD Dual Degree